 Clients include faculty members from Harvard, MIT, Stanford, University of Michigan, Northeastern, Rochester Institute of Technology, University of Washington, and other institutions.
 Their manuscripts have been published by Yale University Press,

-Publisher clients include Princeton University Press, RIT Press, and Baylor University Press.
+Publisher clients include Princeton University Press, Johns Hopkins University Press, and RIT Press.

 Please visit the Projects page for a sampling of her expertise.

 Susan enjoys working directly with professors, helping them organize their ideas and communicate them clearly and elegantly.
 She sees herself as a partner with the faculty member to create high-quality writing that best serves the reader.
 Susan also works with non-native English speakers, ensuring that their final manuscript reads smoothly and accurately.
 When given a new project, she reviews articles and books to educate herself on the main ideas of the topic, as well as the nuances and controversies.

 Susan is also a writer and has published a number of science articles for a general audience in the biology journal Cell; she wrote two units for an introductory biology curriculum; she co-wrote a World War II memoir from the recorded stories of the author; and she wrote a book-length film study guide.